pointcz/hidesidebars/README.md

 ## Usage
 Add `hide-sidebars` after `?` as query parameter to nextcloud url or with `dir` parameter after `&`.
+If you need to hide only left or top menu you can use `hide-left-menu` or `hide-top-menu`.

 Examples:
 ```